Sustainability Glossary: Our Sustainability Definitions List

 - Variable rate tariffs are when the price you pay per unit (kWh) can vary at the discretion of your energy supplier.
 The price usually follows the current price for wholesale energy.

-Fossil fuels are a material formed underground from the remains of dead plants and animals.
-The main fossil fuels are coal, petroleum and natural gas.
+Fossil fuels are formed underground from the remains of dead plants and animals.
+The main fossil fuels are coal, oil and gas.
 These are burned by humans to use as energy.

 The burning of fossil fuels produces pollution that harms the earth’s environment.